dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ```d
 void f(const(int)[]);
 ```
-Before, the `const` in the parser parameter list would be tried to be parsed as a storage class, but that fails because the opening parenthesis cannot be another storage class or a basic type.
+In current-day D, the `const` in the parser parameter list would be tried to be parsed as a storage class, but that fails because the opening parenthesis cannot be another storage class or a basic type.
 Therefore, the parser backtracks and attempts to parse `const` as part of a basic type, which succeeds.
-With the grammar change, the failure on the parenthesis doesn’t happen anymore, and `(int)` parses as a basic type.
+With the grammar change, the failure on the parenthesis doesn’t happen anymore because `(int)` parses as a basic type.
 That would render the parameter type equivalent to `const(int[])`.

 That would break a lot of code.